shlok/lmdb-streaming/README.md

           -> m r
 ```

-Note that an LMDB transaction (read-only for `readLMDB` and read-write for `writeLMDB`) is kept open for the duration of the stream.
-So when using this library, you should bear in mind LMDB’s caveats regarding long-lived transactions.
+Do not supply empty keys in `writeLMDB`; this is not allowed by LMDB.
+Note also that an LMDB transaction (read-only for `readLMDB` and read-write for `writeLMDB`) is kept open for the duration of the stream; so when using this library, you should bear in mind LMDB’s caveats regarding long-lived transactions.